 - Value Added Tax (VAT) in South Africa is charged at 15% on most goods and services.
 Prices on displayed articles in shops include VAT.

-- Catering - breakfast is included in the accommodation rate for guests staying at Erinvale.
-Lunch is served for delegates.
-Any other meals will be for your own account.
+- Catering - breakfast is included in the accommodation rate for guests staying at The Hilton.
+Lunch is served for delegates and included in the conference attendance fee.
+Any other meals and drinks will be for your own account.

 - Dress during workshops and conference - smart casual / business smart casual.